dynatrace-oss/barista/src/schematics/README.md

 # Angular Components Schematics

-A collection of Schematics for the Dynatrace Angular Components library
+A collection of Schematics for the Dynatrace Angular Components library.

 ## Collection